aws/aws-sdk-pandas/CONTRIBUTING.md

 ### Data Lake test environment

-**DISCLAIMER**: Make sure to know what you are doing.
-This steps will charge some services on your AWS account and requires a minimum security skill to keep your environment safe.
+**DISCLAIMER**: Make sure you know what you are doing.
+These steps will charge some services on your AWS account and require a minimum security skill to keep your environment safe.

 * Pick up a Linux or MacOS.
 * Install Python 3.6, 3.7 or 3.8